Chainathan/unguided-image-generation/README.md

 ### tinytorchutil Package

-This project makes use of `tinytorchutil`, a personal toy package containing a collection of utility functions found useful.
+This project makes use of `tinytorchutil` ([Git-Repo](https://github.com/Chainathan/tiny-torch-util)), a personal toy package containing a collection of utility functions found useful.
 Install it using pip:

 ```bash
 pip install tinytorchutil